ShakirSofi/johnwlambert.github.io/_posts/2018-12-27-particle-filter.markdown

 The smaller $$\lambda$$ is, the closer it will be to an EKF, which fits about a single-point (linearizing it there)

 Interesting value of $$\lambda$$: $$\lambda=2$$.
 For a quadratic non-linearity, then the inverse unscented transform fits the mean and the covariance of the Gaussian, and also the Kurtosis (the 4th moment) of the Gaussian (but only for a quadratic nonlinearity)

-\item Fitting the Kurtosis is good!
+Fitting the Kurtosis is good!
 We can do it beacause the extra degrees of freedom of the sigma points overparameterize

-\end{itemize}
-\subsection{PRO version of UKF}
+## PRO version of UKF

-\begin{itemize}
-\item Other Form of UKF:
+Other Form of UKF:

 \begin{equation}
 \lambda = \alpha^2 ( n + k) - n